danielbodnar/awesome-stars/README.md

 ## bugbounty

+- [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
 - [jonaslejon/malicious-pdf](https://github.com/jonaslejon/malicious-pdf) - 💀 Generate a bunch of malicious pdf files with phone-home functionality.
 Can be used with Burp Collaborator or Interact.sh
 - [edoardottt/awesome-hacker-search-engines](https://github.com/edoardottt/awesome-hacker-search-engines) - A curated list of awesome search engines useful during Penetration testing, Vulnerability assessments, Red/Blue Team operations, Bug Bounty and more
 - [SpiderLabs/HostHunter](https://github.com/SpiderLabs/HostHunter) - HostHunter a recon tool for discovering hostnames using OSINT techniques.